 You need to consider how your newsletter will be consumed by non-desk or remote workers.
 If they can’t read it, you’re depriving them of one of your key comms channels.

-Using a platform like Bananatag can give you email design tools that create responsive emails automatically.
+Using an internal comms platform like Bananatag can give you email design tools that create responsive employee emails automatically.

 If you’re not using a tool like ours, there are still important steps you can take to create more mobile-friendly designs.

 - Ensure anything that’s clickable is large enough to touch with your finger on a mobile device

 - Consider your image sizes.
 If people are receiving on mobile, you don’t want super high-resolution images that will take ages to download and use up all their mobile data.